codefinity/oeuvre/README.md

 > “The limits of my language mean the limits of my world.” — Ludwig Wittgenstein

 Language plays an important role in how we percieve the world.
 We define systems in terms of languages.
+More importantly, we define the software requirements in the unit of language.
+Software exists to solve real world problems, therefore there is a strong link between the code and the outside reality.
+But, our computer languages do not have strigent rules around designing the systems that reflect the outside entities and processess, therefore a programmer generally omits this facts and things in terms of programming concepts.

+All business software are simulations of real world processes.
+If the business reality is not aligned with the inner reality of the code, it creates an impedance — a resistance for change.
+Until and unless you devise a way to make your code a replica of the outside business, it will resist changes, because it does not understand the language of the outside world.

+The challenges here are not technical but structural and, more importantly, lingual.

+DDD has a concept called Ubiquitous Language which unifies the vocabulary of the Project across all the stages of development.
+This is a language that is used by the Business Analysts, Stakeholders, Testers, and Developers.
+More more importantly, this is the language in which the core of DDD will be designed, hence the code reflects the requirements of the application.

-**2. Every change hits the Domain first and forces the things to change from inside out.
-Evoles rather than adapts**
+**2. Every change hits the Domain first and forces the things to change from inside out**

+Evoles rather than adapts

-**3. Design is not DB Design Driven.
-Sets you free from thinking about Application Design from a Database perspective**
+**3. Design is not DB Design Driven.**

+Sets you free from thinking about Application Design from a Database perspective

 **4. Encourages Modularity**